mdcourse/mdcourse.github.io/docs/source/chapters/chapter3.rst

             self.seed = seed
             self.initial_positions = initial_positions

-Three parameters are provided to the *InitializeSimulation* class, namely the box dimensions which is a list with a length corresponding to *dimensions* (default is 3) with parameters in units of Ångström, a seed, and some initial positions for the atoms that can be provided as an array of three columns.
-If *initial_positions* is left equal to *None*, positions with be randomly attributed to the atoms.
+Three parameters are provided to the *InitializeSimulation* class.
+THe first one is the box dimensions, *box_dimensions*, which is a list with a length corresponding to the dimension of the system.
+The *dimensions* is calculated as the length of *box_dimensions*.
+Each element of the list correspond to a dimension of the box in Ångström in the x, y, and z directions, respectively.
+A seed is also provided as a parameter, as well as some initial positions for the atoms that can be provided as an array of length corresponding to the number of atoms, and a number of columns corresponding to *dimensions*.
+If *initial_positions* is left equal to *None*, positions will be randomly attributed to the atoms, see below.

 Seed
 ----